Skip to Content

 It is estimated that nearly 42% of women and 35% of men in the state of Missouri have experienced violence at the hands of an intimate partner, or will experience it at some point in their lifetime (National Coalition Against Domestic Violence, 2020).
 These statistics, while tragic, also point to a serious problem.

 Our team at Pingel Family Law is here to fight for the rights and legal protection of victims of domestic abuse.
 Legal action against a perpetrator of domestic violence may be possible if a person has reasonable cause to believe that they are in imminent danger and the court agrees that an immediate and present danger exists.
+Our experienced attorneys guide you through the complex legal process, offering necessary support every step of the way, ensuring the protection of your rights under Missouri law

 On This Page: